FKnottenbelt/LS_101/109/code_problems/other_questions.md

 puts count_repeats('ab cca') == 1
 puts count_repeats('ccffda&& !!!re') == 5

-# 15 - find n smallest
+# 16 - find n smallest
 Your task is to write a function that returns the n smallest elements of an array in original order.
 The number of elements to be returned cannot be higher than the array length, elements can be duplicated, in case of duplicates, just return them according to the original order (see third test case).
-(nb 6 kyu, takes a bit longer)
+(nb 6 kyu, might take a bit longer)

 p first_n_smallest([1,2,3,4,5],3) == [1,2,3]
 p first_n_smallest([5,4,3,2,1],3) == [3,2,1]